 If a customer has already selected a delivery mode, then the opening times for the store will be the ordering times for the chosen delivery mode rather than the general opening times.
-The same case applies for the wish time dropdown at the order page where the times presented to the user will be within the ordering times of the selected delivery mode.
+The same case applies to the wish time dropdown on the order page where the times presented to the user will be within the ordering times of the selected delivery mode.

 GonnaOrder allows users to place orders even when your store is closed and the store has enabled the future order desired time under store schedules.
 In that case, customers will be notified that your store is closed and be provided with an option to have their order fulfilled at a later day or time.
 The current store opening times determine when orders can be fulfilled.